UDAYJADI4/UDAYJADI4/README.md

 - 👋 Hi, I’m @UDAYJADI4
-- 👀 I’m interested in BLOCKCHAIN AND WEB3
+- 👀 I’m interested in DeepLearning AND Quantum Computing
-- 🌱 I’m currently learning SOLIDITY
+- 🌱 I’m currently learning Tensorflow
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...